Meeting box

 • Look & Feel.

-With several alternative products available on the market, any meeting box would need to outpace competitors as the obvious choice.
+With several competing products already on the market, the meeting box needed to stand out as the clear choice.

-During my time on the project, I developed benchmark research studies, led GA R&D VOC tests, sourced alternative sustainable materials, tested usable floorspace, and selected the integrated technical components.
-I worked with other designers to establish typical use patterns, best practice guidelines for placement and dispersal, and assisted on development and final technical CAD drawings.
+During my time on the project, I conducted benchmark research, led GA R&D VOC tests, sourced sustainable material alternatives, tested usable floor space, and selected integrated technical components.
+I also collaborated with other designers to establish use patterns, define placement guidelines, and assist in developing final technical CAD drawings.

 Previous